blackbaud/uat-kit/content/walkthroughs/getting-started/index.md

 </li>
 </ol>

-<p class="alert alert-danger">While you currently must manually download the latest [ChromeDriver](https://sites.google.com/a/chromium.org/chromedriver/downloads), copy it to your project's directory, and add it as an existing item to your project, we plan to include ChromeDriver in the <em>Blueshirt SpecFlow Plugin</em> NuGet ackage in a future version.</p>
+<p class="alert alert-danger">While you currently must manually download the latest [ChromeDriver](https://sites.google.com/a/chromium.org/chromedriver/downloads), copy it to your project's directory, and add it as an existing item to your project, we plan to include ChromeDriver in the <em>Blackbaud UAT SpecFlow Plugin</em> NuGet ackage in a future version.</p>
 </li>

 <li>